World Oceans Day 2021: Know about this year's theme, history & significance of this day here

 It is rightly said that "Without water, our planet would be one of the billions of lifeless rocks floating endlessly in the vastness of the inky-black void."— Fabien Cousteau

-The Theme of World Oceans Day 2018 is “Preventing plastic pollution and encouraging solutions for a healthy ocean”.
+The Theme of World Oceans Day 2018 was “Preventing plastic pollution and encouraging solutions for a healthy ocean”.

-Pollution through plastic causes severe harm to the marine life.
+Pollution through plastic causes severe harm to marine life.

-- 80% of all pollution in the ocean comes from people on land.
+- 80% of all pollution in the ocean comes from the land.

-- Per year around 8 million tonnes of plastics ends up in the ocean.
+- Per year around 8 million tonnes of plastics end up in the ocean.

-- Around 1 million seabirds and 100,000 marine animals life per year is affected by the plastic pollution.
+- Around 1 million seabirds and about 100,000 marine animals life per year are affected by plastic pollution.

-This day is celebrated every year with a proper theme to give knowledge about the ocean and their effects on the daily life of the people.
+This day is celebrated every year with a proper theme to give knowledge about the ocean and its effects on the daily life of the people.

-Government of Canada had proposed the concept of World Ocean Day, at the Earth Summit in Rio de Janeiro in 1992.
+The concept of World Ocean Day was proposed at the Earth Summit in Rio de Janeiro in 1992.
 Officially World Ocean Day was established by the United Nations General Assembly in 2008 to be celebrated worldwide annually on 8 June to resolve the problems of oceans and also to save ocean water.
-By the collaboration of The Ocean Project and the World Ocean Network it has been started celebrating on international level.

-On 8 June, 2009, first time it has been celebrated after the official declaration by the United Nations General Assembly in the resolution 63/111, paragraph 171.
+On 8 June, 2009, the day was officially declared by the United Nations General Assembly by its resolution 63/111.

-Even for engaging more youth in the campaign and for saving ocean water messages are spread through social media.
-On this site the information, materials and resources provided are free to use for the people or organisation who are celebrating World Oceans Day to bring about a healthier ocean and better future.
+Even for engaging more youth in the campaign and for saving ocean water several messages are spread through social media.

 - Oceans are the lifeblood of the planet Earth and humankind.